Steve Chilcott

 Steven Lynn Chilcott (born September 23, 1948) is an American former professional baseball player.
 He played in minor league baseball as a catcher from 1966 to 1972.
-Chilcott was chosen as the first overall selection in the 1966 Major League Baseball Draft, by the New York Mets.
-He is one of three players to be drafted first overall in the Major League Baseball Draft and never play in the major leagues, along with Brien Taylor and Brady Aiken.
+Chilcott was chosen as the first overall selection in the 1966 Major League Baseball draft, by the New York Mets.
+He is one of three players to be drafted first overall in the Major League Baseball draft and never play in the major leagues, along with Brien Taylor and Brady Aiken.

 Early life

 Born in Lancaster, California, Chilcott attended Antelope Valley High School.

 Athletic career

 After graduating high school, Chilcott was chosen as the first overall pick by the New York Mets in the 1966 Major League Baseball Draft, one spot ahead of future Hall of Famer Reggie Jackson.
 In 1967, during his second season in the minor leagues, he injured his shoulder while playing for the Winter Haven Mets in the Florida State League.
 After reaching second base as a baserunner, he dove back toward the base when the pitcher tried to pick him off.
-As he dove back to the bag, he slammed into it with full force on his right arm, dislocating his shoulder and ending his season.
+He slammed into the base bag with full force on his right arm, dislocating his shoulder and ending his season.

 Chilcott was plagued by injuries throughout the rest of his baseball career.
 The Mets released him in 1971, and he signed with the New York Yankees.
-However, he was released after only playing 24 games in 1972, and his athletic career was over at age 24.
+However, he was released after playing only 24 games in 1972, and retired at age 24.
 Chilcott never played higher than Triple-A, and is one of only three retired number-one picks to have never appeared in a major league game.